Blasterize/CSVExport/README.md

 #### Optional parameters

-Several optional parameters are available, if you are a tricky one.
+Several optional parameters are available, if you need them.
 Here they are :

 * **delimiter** _(string, default : ";")_ - Allows you to change the delimiter between the values in the file.
 * **keys** _(array, default : array())_ - Allows you to change the key names to bind to the first line of the file.